Are you ready to start your new business? Most businesses need some money to get started, but which is the best way to raise this money?

 Step 2: Create a financial plan

 Create a detailed financial plan which will show the detailed costs involved to launch your business in its most ideal form.
-Include costs like rent, equipments required, employee salaries, marketing and advertising costs, inventory and materials, insurance, licenses etc.
+Include costs like rent, equipment required, employee salaries, marketing and advertising costs, inventory and materials, insurance, licenses, etc.

 Step 3: Keep only the key differentiators

 Now think about how you can keep the key offering, differentiators, and value of your business while cutting out costlier parts of it.
 Ask yourself, what can I remove so that I can deliver a minimum viable product?

 For example an app developer might consider releasing a simple web application version of a financial management tool first, instead of launching a mobile app right away.

 When to start selling?

 Do you have to wait until your minimum viable product is created before you can start selling to your customers?
 Absolutely not!

 Sometimes you may need funds to even create a minimum viable product (MVP).
 In this case, it may be a good idea to do pre-sales.